-For the most vibrant IPA flavors and aromas, drink hoppy beers by their "enjoy by" dates.
+For the peak of IPA flavors and aromas, drink hoppy beers by their "enjoy by" dates.

 We’ve always been enamored with hops and the fantastic array of flavors and aromas they impart to beer.
 Therefore, one of the greatest tragedies for us is when a beer crafted to showcase these hops is left languishing on a shelf for too long as time erodes all of its botanical qualities.

-To ensure that you know your beer is fresh, we’ve set shelf life limitations, or “code lengths,” for each of our core beers that are 120 days or less, which is among the shortest in the industry.
-Bottles and cans are marked with an “Enjoy By” date indicating the end of that time period.
-Once a beer goes “out of code,” we replace beer that hasn’t sold with fresh beer to ensure that you're getting the best experience.
+To ensure that you know your beer is fresh, we’ve set shelf life limitations, or “code lengths,” for each of our beers.
+(With a few exceptions for imperial stouts and other beer styles that do hold up beautifully over time.)
+Bottles and cans are marked with an “Enjoy By” date, indicating the end of that time period.
+If a beer goes “out of code” before being enjoyed (tragic), we replace it with fresh beer to ensure that you're getting the best experience.